astrofrog/fast-histogram/README.rst

 Q&A
 ---

-Doesn't package  already do this, but better?
+Doesn't package X already do this, but better?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This may very well be the case!
 If this duplicates another package, or